 Ride the Enchanted Circle, a view-crammed loop north of Taos circling the highest peak in New Mexico: Wheeler Peak.
 The landscape is quite diverse: alpine forests, open range, cattle country, lakes and fascinating small towns.
 The eastern half of the Enchanted Circle features long, gradual downhills through peaceful valleys of pasture and forest as it winds back to Taos.
 Bicycle 62 miles of this amazing loop (with boost options for the climbs) or the whole 85 miles.

-Ride to picturesque Arroyo Seco before heading back to Santa Fe and Albuquerque.
+Ride to picturesque Arroyo Seco before heading back to our finish in Santa Fe and Albuquerque.

-Pedal your bicycle down a quiet side road beside a creek, into beautiful Arroyo Seco valley.
-Descend a total of 3,000 feet today - a lovely cruise to finish off a marvelous week.
+Choose from two options today: Pedal your bicycle down a quiet side road beside a creek, into beautiful Arroyo Seco valley, or challenge yourself with a ride up to Taos Ski Valley.
+Visit storied Taos Pueblo this afternoon.
+This is the largest existing multi-storied Pueblo structure in the United States, and home to Taos Native Americans for more than 1,000 years.
 Want to stay in Santa Fe after the tour?
-It's just a short ride there - on your bike or in the van.
+It's just a short ride there – on your bike or in the van.
 Need to fly home?
 We’ll miss you.
 But we're happy to take you onward to Albuquerque and the airport.